MicrosoftDocs/OfficeDocs-O365ITPro/Office365-SmallBusiness/build-your-small-business/build-your-small-business.md

                     </div>
                     <div class="cardText">
                         <h3>Head to a Microsoft Store</h3>
-                        <p>Get help with your Office 365 or Microsoft 365 subscription.
+                        <p>Get help with your Office 365 or Microsoft 365 subscriptions.
 Attend free classes to boost your knowledge.</p>
                     </div>
                 </div>
             </div>